Braised Kale with Garbanzos and Smoked Paprika

 - 2 cups vegetable stock Add to list

 Heat 1 tablespoon oil in a large, heavy Dutch oven or heavy-bottom pot over medium heat.
-Add onion and sauté until soft, about 5 minutes.
+Add onions and sauté until soft, about 5 minutes.
 Stir in 1/2 teaspoon paprika and red pepper flakes; sprinkle with salt.
-Add kale, stock and garbanzos.
-Cover and cook until kale is soft and chickpeas are heated through.
+Add kale, stock and garbanzo beans.
+Cover and cook until kale is soft and beans are heated through.

-Remove lid, turn heat to medium-high and cook until the sauce thickens and clings to the kale and garbanzos.
+Remove lid, turn heat to medium-high and cook until the sauce thickens and clings to the kale and beans.
 Season to taste with salt and pepper and more paprika, if desired.

 Transfer to a serving bowl; drizzle with remaining 1 tablespoon oil and serve.

 Each serving: 150 cal, 6g fat (0.5g sat), 0mg chol, 340mg sodium, 20g carb, 5g fiber, 5g sugars, 6g protein